Weddings at Saint Elizabeth Church are ordinarily celebrated for parishioners only. Therefore, you are expected to be a

 guests to pews toward the back of the church.

-If your wedding will take place within the celebration of Mass, you may choose two or three people to bring up the
+If your wedding will take place within the celebration of Mass, you may choose two people to bring up the

 bread and wine during the Preparation of the Gifts and Altar.